Information, Shops & Services in Vava'u(c) tongapocketguide.com

 Fale Koloa (Convenience Stores)

 In some of the villages around Vava’u, you will find fale koloa.
 These are small convenience stores with bars across an open window at the front of the building.
 They stock a limited range of basic essential foods.
-Learn more about how to use fale koloa in The Guide to Food Shopping in Tonga.
+Just tell the attendant what you would like to buy.
+Pay with cash.
+Learn more about how to use fale koloa in The Guide to Supermarkets & Food Shopping in Tonga.

 Medication, Toiletries and Pharmaceuticals